ameltech/sme-cc2541-library/README.md

 The library provides a transparent RX - TX transmission hiding to the user the interaction with the TI BLE Bridge protocol.

+Notice:
+- To receive data from the SME a Central Application needs to Subscribe to Attribute FFF4.
+- To send data to the SME a Central Application needs to write on Attribute FFF3 accordingley to the BLE Bridge protocol.

 ## Compatible Hardware